 The higher level of public concern about crime recorded this month varies by age, region and politics:

 - Conservative supporters are significantly more likely than supporters of the Labour party to mention crime as a big issue for the country (38% versus 21%)

 - Worry is also higher among older people, with 34% of the over 55s concerned compared with 31% of 35-54 year olds and 20% of the under 34s

 Unlike previous spikes in worry about crime which have been centred on cities, London stands out as being the least concerned region, with 24% mentioning crime as a big worry.
 Although it remains Londoners’ second-highest concern this month the level of worry has fallen five percentage points since February (29%).
 By contrast, concern about crime among those living in the south east of England has doubled over the past month, rising from 18 per cent in February to 35 per cent for March.

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative quota sample of 972 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative quota sample of 972 adults aged 18+ across Great Britain.
 The answers are spontaneous responses, and participants are not prompted with any answers.

 Ipsos's Capibus vehicle was used for this survey.
 Interviews were conducted face-to-face in-home between 1 and 13 March 2018 at 171 sampling points across Great Britain.
 Data are weighted to match the profile of the population.